 Add Sparkles to Your Image in Photoshop

-Now let’s open an image to which we want to add sparkles.
+Now let’s open an image to which we want to add the sparkle effect.
 I got this fairy image from Pexels.com and then edited it because the original image was rather drab.

 Let’s add some sparkle to the butterfly she has in her hand.